Improvements on perturbative oscillation formulas including non-standard neutrino Interactions: Muon neutrino survival probability

 \section{Muon neutrino survival probability}

 Here we show our results for muon neutrino survival probability obtained from the same procedure explained in Section \ref{Sec:Smat}.
 We consider terms until $n \le 3/2$.
-The resulting formulas show the same functional structure of SO formalism, and the NSI features are incorporated in the $(\Sigma, \Omega, \Lambda, \Gamma)$ quantities,
+The resulting formulas show the same functional structure of standard oscillation formalism, and the NSI features are incorporated in the $(\Sigma, \Omega, \Lambda, \Gamma)$ quantities,